When potential clients consider working with EmberTribe, we offer a free in-depth "discovery" and audit of their existing accounts.

 It's not cake.
 It's a terrible mix of bad decisions.

 What to do instead: Separate your audiences into different ad sets (at the very least).
 Tailor your creative and copy to that audience.
-You'll also be able to see which audiences respond best to your message when everything is broken out like this.
+You'll be able to see which audiences respond best to your message when everything is broken out like this.